 How does he get away with such light gear around so much concrete and steel?

 Simple — LeMay stays agile.
 He positions skiff and angler into ideal sight-casting range by literally holding onto the pilings.
 When a fish is hooked, he quickly pushes off, fires up the engine and chases down the fish.
-It’s an efficient and effective routine, and a good night (typically around five hours) can generate a dozen or so spectacular strikes.
+It’s an efficient and effective routine, and a good night (typically around five hours) of tarpon fishing in Miami can generate a dozen or so spectacular strikes.

 No doubt every tarpon is a handful.
 But not far from where these small fish keep LeMay’s anglers busy, larger tarpon lie in wait.
 Much larger tarpon.